 Self-heal is a common herb in the mint family, but with no scent.
 It grows in temperate climates, and you’ll see it in wet soil areas along lakes and rivers, and on the edges of wooded areas.
 For many of us, that means in our yards too!

-Self-heal is an edible weed, its flowers are safe to eat raw although they are a bit bitter.
-Add the leaves and flowers to smoothies or soups, they are very nutritious!
+Self-heal is an edible weed.
+Its flowers are safe to eat raw, although they are a bit bitter.
+I like to add the leaves and flowers to smoothies or soups.

 Plantain

-Plantain is a common plant I saw all of the time growing up in my yard, around the fields, and towards the woods behind my house.
-I never knew what it was or its amazing benefits until recently!
+Plantain is a common plant I saw all the time as a kid in my yard, around the fields, and towards the woods behind my house.
+I never knew how useful it was until recently!

-Just when I thought I couldn’t love this common underdog “weed” more, I learned that plantain is also a nutritious edible weed!
-It is high in vitamins A, C, and K, and are also a wonderful source of iron, calcium, and magnesium.
+Just when I thought I couldn’t love this common underdog “weed” more, I learned that plantain is also an edible weed!
+It is high in vitamins A, C, and K, and may be a source of iron, calcium, and magnesium.

 You can add plantain leaves to soups and stews, or bake them and eat them like kale chips.
 Definitely don’t pass this amazing plant by, it grows world round, so you are sure to find some!